rashakil-ds/Roadmap-Docs/Data Engineer/README.md

 ---

 By following this roadmap step-by-step, you’ll be well-prepared to excel as a **Data Engineer**.
 Let me know if you'd like further guidance on any step!
+Please write an email to me.

 [**Search Data Engineer Jobs**](https://www.google.com/search?q=remote+big+data+engineer+jobs+near+me)